DaniBodor/OrgaMovie_v3/README.md

 ### ImageJ settings
 - Reduce RAM usage: The macro automatically detects how much RAM is available to FiJi and adjusts the maximum filesize based on this.
 This should work fine most of the time.
 Just in case you are having memory issues (or are using a lot of other heavy programs), tick this to halve the RAM used by this macro.
 If this is still too much, then either close some programs or adjust the memory available to ImageJ in the _"Edit>Options>Memory & Threads..."_ menu.
 (If ImageJ exceeds the available memory, it usually (but not always) gives a warning that this is the case).
 - Print progress duration: if checked, the log will output which process of the macro took how long.
 This can be useful when working with large files if you want to know whether the macro is stuck or not.
+- Save these settings for next time: If checked, the current settings will be stored and automatically loaded next time you run the macro.
+    - Remember that your previous settings will be stored in the log from that run so that you don't loose them.
+- Load defaults: If checked, the default settings (as in image above) are reloaded.
+After hitting OK, the dialog window will re-appear and you can still make changes.
+    - Note that this will override the 'save settings' from above.